Midday (Australian TV program): Ray Martin (1985–1993)

 Leading Mike Walsh's resignation from The Mike Walsh Show, Ray Martin was appointed as his successor in 1985, despite being known primarily as a journalist from 60 Minutes.
 The program was re-titled to The Midday Show with Ray Martin, which was later shortened to Midday with Ray Martin, and finally Ray Martin at Midday in 1993.
 Although Martin was seen as a shock choice at the time of his appointment, he soon became increasingly popular with viewers.

 During his time on the show, a highly publicised on-air scuffle took place in 1991 between former pop idol Normie Rowe and radio personality Ron Casey.

 While Martin was at the helm, members of the Midday on-camera team included musical director Geoff Harvey; comedians Graham Pugh, Ross Daniels, Ewan Campbell; trumpeter Bob Bouffler; and pre Big Brother presenter Gretel Killeen.
 Ray Martin remained as host until late 1993, when he was moved to replace Mike Willesee as host of A Current Affair, which had seen a ratings decline over the previous year.

 Martin ended up being a popular host on the show.
 He won the Gold Logie for his role 3 times – in 1987, 1993 and 1994.
 He was nominated for the award in 1986, 1990, 1991 and 1992.
 Jean Stafford was a regular on Midday with Ray Martin from 1986 to 1993 with over 47 performances.

 Derryn Hinch (1994)

 Following Martin's departure to A Current Affair, Derryn Hinch was appointed as host shortly after being sacked from his self-titled current affairs program on the Ten Network.
 The show effectively reverted partially to its old title by becoming Midday With Derryn Hinch.
 Hinch's appointment was seen by many as a shock decision, as he had previously been known as a hard-hitting, outspoken personality.
 Many were therefore surprised to see him showing a softer side in his role as Midday host.
-Gradually-declining ratings over previous years saw the show axed at the end of 1994 (Derryn had offered to resign for the good of the show, but stated in interviews that Nine Network executives made it clear that it was the show that was being axed rather than the host).
+Gradually-declining ratings over previous years saw the show axed at the end of 1994 (Hinch had offered to resign for the good of the show, but stated in interviews that Nine Network executives made it clear that it was the show that was being axed rather than the host).